VOLUME 3 GENERAL TECHNICAL ADMINISTRATION

 the use of such equipment, and quickly divert evacuating passengers to usable exits.

-change and permit such action.
+conditions change and permit such action.
 F/As should be trained to immediately command passengers to stop the (unwarranted) passenger evacuation

 and immediately notify the flight deck of the situation.
 F/As should be made aware of the urgency to notify the flight deck so that the aircraft may

-be stopped, the engines shut down, the tower contacted (as necessary), etc.
+be stopped, the engines shut down, air traffic control (ATC) notified (as necessary), etc.

 C. B727 Emergency Evacuation Procedures and Training Programs.
 The FAA recommends that operators of B727 aircraft: